2026 Allulose Review: What It Is and How To Use It Right

 The next few sections in this post exist for that exact reason—not to dismiss concerns, but to slow down, look carefully at the evidence we do have, and be honest about what science can (and can’t yet) tell us.
 With so much buzz around allulose, this is meant to give you the facts, so you can decide for yourself.

-• Allulose is considered safe under the FDA’s GRAS framework—not treated as a food additive.
+Allulose is considered safe under the FDA’s GRAS framework—it's not treated as a food additive.
 GRAS (generally recognized as safe) ingredients, unlike food additives, have their safety initially evaluated by "experts qualified by scientific training and experience" — not by the FDA.
 The GRAS process for approving a new sweetener in the U.S. isn’t easy—the FDA requires thorough toxicology studies and clearly defined safe-use levels.
-After the FDA conducts an in-depth review of all supporting scientific evidence, it submits "no questions" letters indicating no safety concerns.
-Since 2012, the FDA has issued almost ten GRAS “no questions” letters for allulose, as shown in those GRAS filiings.
+After the FDA conducts an in-depth review of all supporting scientific evidence, it issues "no questions" letters indicating no safety concerns.
+Since 2012, the FDA has issued almost ten GRAS “no questions” letters for allulose, as shown in those GRAS filings.
 GRAS Notices Number (GRN) 400 and 498 were the earliest FDA reviews of allulose and set the stage for later safety evaluations.
 Anyone who wants to dig deeper into the safety evidence can review the primary studies and exposure limits in those filings.
 I list them below:

-1. GRAS Status in 2012, CJ Cheiljedang, South Korea (GRN No. 400)
+1. GRAS Status in 2012, CJ Cheiljedang, S Korea (GRN 400)

 2. GRAS Status in 2014, Matsutani, Japan (GRN No. 498)